drwetter/testssl.sh/doc/testssl.1.md

 ### OUTPUT OPTIONS

 `--warnings <batch|off>`     The warnings parameter determines how testssl.sh will deal with situations where user input will normally be necessary.
 There are a couple of options here.  `batch` doesn't wait for a confirming keypress.
 This is automatically being chosen for mass testing (`--file`). `-false` just skips the warning AND the confirmation.
 Please note that there are conflicts where testssl.sh will still ask for confirmation.
 Those are ones which would have a drastic impact on the results.
-The same can be achived by setting the environment variable `WARNINGS`.
+The same can be achieved by setting the environment variable `WARNINGS`.

 `--openssl-timeout <seconds>` This is especially useful for all connects using openssl and practically useful for mass testing.
 It avoids the openssl connect to hang for ~2 minutes.
 The expected parameter `<seconds>` instructs testssl.sh to wait before the openssl connect will be terminated.
 The option is only available if your OS has a timeout binary installed.
 As there are different implementations of `timeout`: It automatically calls the binary with the right parameters.

 `-q, --quiet`                      Normally testssl.sh displays a banner on stdout with several version information, usage rights and a warning.
 This option suppresses it.
-Pleas not that by chosing this option you acknowledge usage terms and the warning normally appearing in the banner.
+Please note that by choosing this option you acknowledge usage terms and the warning normally appearing in the banner.

 `--wide`                        Except the "each cipher output" all tests displays the single cipher name (scheme see below).
 This option enables testssl.sh to display also for the following sections the same output as for testing each ciphers: BEAST, PFS, RC4.
 The client simulation has also a wide mode.
 The difference here is restricted to a column aligned output and a proper headline.
 The environment variable `WIDE` can be used instead.